 S Corporation Filing: If the corporation wants to elect S corporation status for tax purposes, it must submit Form 2553 Election by a Small Business Corporation (signed by all the shareholders).
 The election should be filed within two months and 15 days after the beginning of the corporation's first tax year.
 See the IRS S Corporation Fact Sheet for details.

 Business Licenses: Depending on its type of business and where it is located, your corporation may need to obtain other local and state business licenses.
 For local licenses, check with the city in which the business's primary place of business is located (or county if it is in an unincorporated area).
 For state licenses, check the Georgia Secretary of State's First Stop Business Guide.

 All corporations organized outside of Georgia must register with the Georgia Secretary of State to do business in Georgia.
 Foreign corporations must appoint a registered agent for service of process physically located in Georgia.
-To register, file an Application for Certificate of Authority for Foreign Corporation.
+To register, file an Application for Certificate of Authority for Foreign Profit Corporation.
 The application must be accompanied by an original certificate of good standing, no more than 90 days old, certified by the foreign corporation's home state.